Marquette Building (Chicago)

-The Marquette Building, completed in 1895, is a Chicago landmark that was built by the George A. Fuller Company and designed by architects Holabird & Roche.
+The Marquette Building, completed in 1895, is a Chicago Landmark that was built by the George A. Fuller Company and designed by architects Holabird & Roche.
 The building is currently owned by the John D. and Catherine T. MacArthur Foundation.
-It is located in the community area known as the "Loop" in Cook County, Illinois, United States.
+It is located in the community area known as the "Loop" in Chicago, Illinois, United States.

 The building was one of the early steel frame skyscrapers of its day, and is considered one of the best examples of the Chicago School of architecture.
 The building originally had a reddish, terra cotta exterior that, prior to restoration, was somewhat blackened due to decades of Loop soot.
 It is noted both for its then cutting edge frame and its ornate interior.

 Since construction, the building has received numerous awards and honors.
 It was designated a Chicago Landmark on June 9, 1975, and is considered an architectural masterpiece.
-It was added to the National Register of Historic Places on August 17, 1973 and named a National Historic Landmark on January 7, 1976.
+It was added to the National Register of Historic Places on August 17, 1973, and named a National Historic Landmark on January 7, 1976.
 The building's preservation has been a major focus of the Landmarks Preservation Council of Illinois.
 The John D. and Catherine T. MacArthur Foundation completed an extensive four-year restoration in 2006.

 History

 The building was named after Father Jacques Marquette, the first European settler in Chicago, who explored the Chicago region in 1674 and wintered in the area for the 1674-5 winter season.
 It was designed by William Holabird and Martin Roche, with Coydon T. Purdy, architects of the firm Holabird & Roche.

 In the 1930s, the building was the downtown headquarters for over 30 railroad companies.
 Around 1950, the terra-cotta cornice was removed from the Marquette Building when an additional story was added.
 The building has been in continuous use as an office building since its construction.

 In 1977, Banker's Life and Casualty Company, owned by John D. MacArthur, acquired the Marquette Building.
 After his death in 1978, the building became the headquarters for the MacArthur Foundation, which bears his name.

 The lobby of the Marquette Building connects with the D.H.
-Burnham & Company–designed Edison Building to the west, providing a pedway from Dearborn to Clark.
+Burnham & Company–designed The National to the west, providing a pedway from Dearborn to Clark.
 After the September 11, 2001 attacks, many downtown buildings closed to the public, which eliminated warm, dry, indoor walking routes providing shortcuts through full city blocks, but the Marquette Building did not.